PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What's that noise," asked Relan?
 Everyone fell silent and realized that each step was taking them closer towards a truly horrible rumbling noise.

-The noise was intermittent.
-There was a rumbling that sounded like someone with a gigantic set of lungs filled with gravel trying to exhale without coughing.
+The noise was intermittent and sounded like someone exhaling through a gigantic set of lungs filled with gravel.
 Then silence.
 Then that same, horrible, ingeopulmonary rumble.

-"Troll," said Rattick.
+"That's the troll," said Rattick.

 "Doing what?" asked Relan.

 Rattick waited until the sound had rumbled through the corridor again.
-They were close enough that the sound had become truly deafening.
+It was far too loud to talk over.

 "Snoring," whispered Rattick into the sudden silence.
 "Which is a good thing for you, stout Merchant.
 What I suggest is that you keep to the shadows.
 Advance while it's snoring.
 Then you take your sword and plunge it right in his ear.
 It's really the only vulnerable place on the whole of a Troll."